bforbilly24/eventbookingticketing-strapi-backend-app/README.md

-Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.
+This is a [Strapi](https://strapi.io) comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) project bootstrapped with [`create-strapi-app`](https://docs.strapi.io/dev-docs/installation/cli) which lets you scaffold and manage your project in seconds.

 ## Getting Started